Ivan Lendl: Coaching career

 On December 31, 2011, Lendl was appointed to coach Andy Murray.
 Lendl has been credited with improving Murray's maturity and consistency, guiding him to his first two Grand Slam victories in the 2012 US Open and 2013 Wimbledon Championships.
 On winning the US Open in 2012, Murray became the second player in the Open Era, after Lendl, to have lost their first four Grand Slam finals, and won the fifth.
 On March 19, 2014, it was announced that Lendl and Murray would be ending their two-year coaching partnership.

 On June 12, 2016, Lendl rejoined Andy Murray's coaching team.
 By the end of 2016, Murray had become world No. 1, having won his second Wimbledon title, third major championship overall, second Olympic gold medal in singles, and his first ATP World Tour Finals title, defeating Novak Djokovic.

 In August 2018, Lendl joined Alexander Zverev's team.
 They split up in July 2019 due to disappointing results in 2019 and personal differences.
 Zverev has stated that Lendl was more interested in his dog or his golf game than in professional coaching.

+In March 2022, Lendl reunited with Murray for the third time.
+Murray managed to win three Challenger titles.
+In November 2023, Lendl split with his protege for the final time.
+Murray said he was "grateful" for the belief which Lendl continued to show in him.

+He is currently coaching Hubert Hurkacz since November 2024.

 Playing style

-Nicknamed "The Terminator" and "Ivan the Terrible", Lendl's forehand was hit hard and with topspin, which allowed him to dictate from the back of the court.
-His trademark shot was his running forehand, which he could direct either down the line or cross-court.

-Early in his career, Lendl played a sliced backhand, but in the early 1980s he learned to hit his backhand with significant topspin.
-This shift allowed him to defeat John McEnroe in 1984 in the French Open, Lendl's first Grand Slam victory.
-In the first two sets, McEnroe used his habitual proximity to the net to intercept Lendl's cross-court passing shots.
-In the third set, Lendl started using lobs, forcing McEnroe to distance himself from the net to prepare for the lobs.
-McEnroe's further distance from the net opened the angles for Lendl's cross-court passing shots, which ultimately gained Lendl points and turned the match around.
+Nicknamed "The Terminator" and "Ivan the Terrible", Lendl's Tennis Hall of Fame biography states: "As a professional Lendl's strength and power was the difference maker.
+It was earned by a fanatical work ethic, countless hours bashing balls on the tennis court, and even more hours pumping iron in the weight room.
+Despite his size, Lendl never fancied the serve-and-volley game, though he used it effectively when necessary.
+He was a punishing baseliner, hitting a heavy topspin forehand – though tight and flat compared to high and looping – and he had one of the most aggressive, relentless backcourt games that tennis has ever seen.
+His fitness was beyond reproach."